Coffee Takeaway Cups: Are They Compostable? 2022 Update for Australia

 Home compostable certification

-Products can be dispose in your compost bin or backyard garden and they will decompose in under 4 months.
+Products can be disposed of your compost bin or backyard garden and they will disintegrate in under 6 months.

 Commercially compostable certification

-Products need to be sent to a commercially composting facility.
-Do you have a green bin collection that accept compostable packaging in your council?
+Products need to be sent to a commercial composting facility.
+Are you in one of the 51 Councils that accept compostable food packaging via the FOGO (Food Organic Garden Organic)/green kerbside bin?

-This is why at Compostable Alternatives we choose to work only with certified home compostable products.
+This is why at Compostable Alternatives we choose to work only with certified home compostable product

-We do every single day … how confusing!
+We do, every single day … how confusing!
 Who is separating their lid from their cup after finishing their coffee?
-Some people do but the vast majority will just through them away in the same bin.
+Some people do but the vast majority will just throw them away in the same bin.
 This has to stop!

 Most coffee cups on the market include an inner plastic liner that cannot be composted.